Climate on the Ballot: A Virtual Summit for Journalists

 Past event: September 17, 2024 - September 19, 2024

 The 2024 election will have a profound effect on how, and whether, the US government addresses the climate crisis.
-Over three days — through panels, workshops, and more — we’ll dig into the challenges and opportunities of elevating the climate angle in journalists’ political storytelling.
+Over three days, we dug into the challenges and opportunities of elevating the climate angle in journalists’ political storytelling.
 Polling shows that a clear majority of the public cares about climate change and wants to know more.
 So, how can we tell stories that capture audiences’ attention and drive public discussion in a news cycle that is moving so fast?
 How can we be accurate and honest about climate change, while guarding against allegations of partisanship?
 And how can we demonstrate to audiences the connection between this election and the climate action, or inaction, they’re seeing in their backyards?
-During this summit, we’ll tackle these questions and more — together.

 • DAY 1 – Tuesday, Sept.
 17: The Stakes vs. The Horse Race